 Auditions are required for singing and/or playing an instrument

 The Bachelor of Performing Arts is a blended specialist degree that contains practice-based training in some key areas for which students must pass an audition to be accepted.

 If you choose papers in singing or playing an instrument, you must audition for entry.
 These papers are MUSI 141 (Performance), MUSI 146 (Contemporary Music Performance), PERF 102 (Musical Theatre Voice) and MUSI 140 (Music Studies – available in any instrument).

 Auditions for these performance papers normally take place in Dunedin during the last weekend of September for entry the following year.
 It is also possible to audition by video, with these due by 1 September for entry the following year.
 Late applications may be considered.

-For further information on the deadlines for auditions, the audition process and audition application forms, please visit the School of Performing Arts website.
+Further information on the deadlines for auditions, the audition process and audition application forms

 Requirements for other music papers

 The first-year composition paper, MUSI 131, requires that beginning students are comfortable in both the reading and writing of music.
 The songwriting paper, MUSI 135, does not require an audition or other requirements and is open to all students regardless of whether they can read or write music notation.